-Unplug the Welder, rest the MIG Gun on a heat-proof, electrically non-conductive surface, and allow all parts of the Welder to cool thoroughly before service.
+Unplug the Welder, rest the tool on a heat-proof, electrically non-conductive surface, and allow all parts of the Welder to cool thoroughly before service.

 - 1. BEFORE EACH USE, inspect the general condition of the Welder.
 Check for:

 - · loose hardware

 - · misalignment or binding of moving parts

 - · damaged cord/electrical wiring

-- · frayed or damaged cables
+- frayed or damaged cables

 - · cracked or broken parts

 - any other condition that may affect its safe operation.

-- 2. Periodically, have a qualified technician remove the Rear Panel and use compressed air to blow out all dust from the interior. - 3.
-Store in a clean and dry location. - 4.
-For optimal weld quality, clean and inspect the Contact Tip and Nozzle before each use, as explained below.
+- PERIODICALLY, have a qualified technician remove the Rear Panel and use compressed air to blow out all dust from the interior. - 3.
+AFTER EVERY USE, store in a clean and dry location. - For optimal MIG/Flux-Cored wire weld quality, clean and inspect the MIG Gun Contact Tip and Nozzle before each use, as explained below.

-Nozzle and Contact Tip Inspection and Cleaning
+MIG Gun Nozzle and Contact Tip Inspection and Cleaning

 - Make sure that the entire MIG Gun is completely cool and that the Power Cord is unplugged from the electrical outlet before proceeding. - 2.
 Pull the Nozzle to remove it. - 3.
-Scrub the interior of the Nozzle clean with a wire brush. - Examine the end of the Nozzle.
+Scrub the interior of the Nozzle clean with a wire brush. - 4.
+Examine the end of the Nozzle.
 The end should be flat and even.
 If the end is uneven, chipped, melted, cracked, or otherwise damaged, the Nozzle will adversely effect the weld and should be replaced. - 5.
-Unscrew the Contact Tip counterclockwise and slide it off the welding wire to remove. - 6.
-Scrub the outside of the Tip clean with a wire brush.
+Unscrew the Contact Tip counterclockwise and slide it off the welding wire to remove. - Scrub the outside of the Tip clean with a wire brush.
 Clean out the inside of the tip with a tip cleaner (sold separately).
-Check that the Tip is the proper type for the wire size used. - 7.
+Check that the Tip is the proper type for the wire size used.

+- .
 Examine the shape of the hole at the end of the Contact Tip.
-It should be an even circle; it should not be oblong or have any bulges in it. - 8.
+It should be an even circle; it should not be oblong or have any bulges in it. - 3.
 If any problems are noted, replace the Contact Tip.
-Select a new Tip of the correct size for the welding wire used. - 9.
-Reinstall the Tip and securely reinstall the Nozzle as well.
+Select a new Tip of the correct size for the welding wire used. - Reinstall the Tip and securely reinstall the Nozzle as well.